Liatmoss/goldenShoe/README.md

 I want to be able to add shoes to my basket

 As a customer,
-So I can get a discount on my order,
+So that I can find details on delivery and returns,
-I want to add a discount code at checkout
+I want a link to relevant pages that I can easily find
 ```

 ## Running the Program